 When the baby is still healthy a month later, parents tend to sigh in relief.
-But, the truth is infancy is only a precursor to their expanded role parents play when their children interact with the world more independently.
+But the truth is infancy is only a precursor to their expanded role parents play when their children interact with the world more independently.

+Once a child is ready for preschool or elementary school, the playing field changes again, especially for children with ADHD, anxiety, depression, learning differences, and executive function challenges.

-Children with ADHD, anxiety, depression, learning differences and executive function challenges are called “complex kids”.
-Parents usually find they need to a different parenting approach to address these challenges.
+Parents usually find they need a different parenting approach to address these challenges.

-Parents often feel isolated, unsure and misunderstood by family members, the school and other parents.
+Parents often feel isolated, unsure and misunderstood by family members, the school, and other parents.
 Avant-Garde Counseling and Coaching Center believes that it’s crucial to their family for parents to educate themselves about their child’s challenges and learn new parenting strategies.

 Our Approach – Parent Coaching

-Why Is Parent Coaching Important?
+Why Is Parent Coaching Training Important?

-The American Academy of Pediatrics (AAP) Guidelines, say that to treat ADHD in children there must be a combination of medical and behavioral approaches.
+The American Academy of Pediatrics (AAP) Guidelines say that to treat ADHD in children there must be a combination of medical and behavioral approaches.
 Some of these approaches are treatments such as behavior therapy, behavior management or interventions.